wpilibsuite/frc-docs/source/docs/software/basic-programming/java-gc.rst

 When a large number of objects are created, it increases the overall memory footprint of the application.
 While the overhead for a single object may be insignificant, it can become substantial when multiplied by a large number of objects.

+.. note:: :doc:`VisualVM </docs/software/advanced-gradlerio/profiling-with-visualvm>` can be used to see where memory is allocated.

 Performance Concerns
 ^^^^^^^^^^^^^^^^^^^^